 Sand in My Shoes

 I grew up in Gallup, NM surrounded by many different cultures.
-I was exposed to traditional European style weaving by my paternal grandparents, I watched the Navajo weavers around the reservation make amazing things on looms often made out of 2 x 4s, and later I learned the Hispanic tapestry traditions.
+I was exposed to traditional European-style weaving by my paternal grandparents, I watched the Navajo weavers around the reservation make amazing things on looms often made out of 2 x 4s, and later I learned the Hispanic tapestry traditions.
 This lecture discusses my tapestry journey from the little girl sewing dolls to professional tapestry weaver.
-I bring completed tapestries when able and am happy to answer questions about my work.

 Woven Color: James Koehler and tapestry weaving in the American Southwest